- Undergraduate Education

 Majors: Political Science, Russian Studies

-Certificate in Russian and Eastern European Studies
+Minor in Russian and Eastern European Studies

 - His study of the Russian language has proceeded far beyond the three semesters required by the Core.
 His upper-level philosophy course focused on the philosophy of Karl Marx.

-- The Core courses in History prepared Tom to study the History of Russia since 1905, a course required for both the Russian Studies Major and the Certificate in Russian and Eastern European Studies.
+- The Core courses in History prepared Tom to study the History of Russia since 1905, a course required for both the Russian Studies Major and the Minor in Russian and Eastern European Studies.

 - Tom's political science courses in Post-Soviet Politics and in Russian Political Culture fulfilled both Political Science and Core requirements.